 How is droperidol given?

-Droperidol is injected into a muscle, or is given as an infusion into a vein.
-You will receive this injection in a clinic or hospital setting prior to and/or during your surgery or medical procedure.
+Droperidol is injected into a muscle, under the skin, or into a vein.
+You will receive this injection in a medical setting prior to and/or during your surgery or medical procedure.

 What happens if I miss a dose?